 HLE BiTE® technology: enhancing features of the BiTE® platform

-Engineering BiTE® molecules with a longer half-life
+Engineering BiTE® molecules to have a longer half-life

 Search our clinical trials.